-- NNEC successfully acquired one full-time Indigenous Language Lead for our DFCHS site through funding provided by Ontario's Indigenous Language Fund, whose primary function was to translate intake forms, behaviour contracts, report cards and any other documentation that was given to parents regarding their children to ensure that this information was provided to them in their preferred language. - Beyond translation, the Language Lead position also helped to revitalize the language in NNEC schools by pursuing new approaches to working Indigenous Language in across the curriculum, pursuing professional development opportunities and conferences for staff and students, and supporting our Indigenous language programs by researching and developing new resources for implementation. - While this recommendation has been implemented, we are looking for a new source of funding for a similar position as it has served as a major asset in helping NNEC revitalize the language of our communities with our students and staff.
-We are currently waiting to hear back on a proposal that was submitted to the Department of Canadian Heritage under the Indigenous Languages Component program which would provide the resources needed to continue with implementation of this activity.
+- Previously, NNEC successfully acquired one full-time Indigenous Language Lead for our DFCHS site through funding provided by Ontario's Indigenous Language Fund, whose primary function was to translate intake forms, behaviour contracts, report cards and any other documentation that was given to parents regarding their children to ensure that this information was provided to them in their preferred language. - Beyond translation, the Language Lead position also helped to revitalize the language in NNEC schools by pursuing new approaches to working Indigenous language across the curriculum, pursuing professional development opportunities and conferences for staff and students, and supporting our Indigenous language programs by researching and developing new resources for implementation. - While this recommendation has been implemented, each year we continue to look for a new source of funding for a similar position as it has served as a major asset in helping NNEC revitalize the language of our communities with our students and staff.
+Language revitalization continues to be vastly important to NNEC and our communities and we will continue to search for funding opportunities to assist with the continuation of further developing our language programs.